sagemath/sagewiki_to_gh-2022-10-10/combinat/FPSAC13_projects.md

   * support operations from symmetric function code for cycle index series

- 1. Conclude (add last docs, and make output depending on wether the command is launched from the command line or the notebook) and submit OEIS patch (ThierryMonteil)
+#.
+Conclude (add last docs, and make output depending on wether the command is launched from the command line or the notebook) and submit OEIS patch (ThierryMonteil)

- 1. Finish CFF review (ThierryMonteil)
+#.
+Finish CFF review (ThierryMonteil)

- 1. Trac-ify some of the bugs found via ask.sagemath.org and discuss about better integration between those two useful tools (ThierryMonteil)
+#.
+Trac-ify some of the bugs found via ask.sagemath.org and discuss about better integration between those two useful tools (ThierryMonteil)

- 1. Work on making RIF and CIF more reliable (ThierryMonteil)
+#.
+Work on making RIF and CIF more reliable (ThierryMonteil)

- 1. Add parallel cloning to [[http://sagedebianlive.metelu.net/|Sage Debian Live]] USB key (ThierryMonteil)
+#.
+Add parallel cloning to `Sage Debian Live <http://sagedebianlive.metelu.net/>`_ USB key (ThierryMonteil)

 }}}